Hey Kids (Start Here)

 That was weird.

-The guy was giving off the familiar, uber-intellectual, artistically unkempt, jacket-jeans-and-incongruously-fancy-shoes type look that came with apex predators of academia.
-His glasses pulled the whole look together, sharpening it up with the neat lines of their square frames.
+The guy radiated the uber-intellectual, artistically unkempt, jacket-jeans-and-incongruously-fancy-shoes type look that came with academic apex predators.
+His glasses pulled the whole look together, sharpening it up with the neat lines of their designer frames.

 “Yup,” Volker said, his hands full of coffee and keys.
 “That’s me.
 Hi.
 And you are?”

-“Nice to meet you,” Volker said, finally succeeding in getting his office door unlocked and then unstuck from its slowly warping frame.
+“Nice to meet you.”
+Volker turned the key in the lock, then put his shoulder into the door to unstick it from its slowly warping frame.
 “You look familiar.
-Do I know you?
+Have we met?
 Are you on staff here?”

-“No,” Starr replied, giving Volker’s doorframe a vaguely displeased look.
+“No.” Starr favored Volker’s doorframe with a vaguely displeased look.
 “I’m not.
 I’m a professor of mathematics from UC Berkeley.
-I was visiting one of my colleagues here and I thought I might stop in and see you, if you weren’t busy.
+I was visiting a colleague and I thought I might stop in for an unannounced visit.
 I’d like to ask you about your work.”

-Volker made his way around his desk and dumped his bag on the journal-article-obscured surface.
-He pulled his laptop out of his shoulder bag, deftly separating it from the stack of final papers he was supposed to be done grading.
+Volker made his way around his desk and dumped his bag atop a solid mat of printed journal articles.
+He separated his laptop from the stack of final papers he was supposed to be done grading and pulled it free.

 “Yeah,” he said.
 “No trouble.
-I’ve got maybe an hour before I have to a committee meeting for one of my students.
+I’ve got about an hour before I have to get to a committee meeting for one of my students.
 What’s your area?”

-“Applied mathematics,” Starr said, his eyes flicking restlessly around Volker’s office.
+“Applied mathematics.”
+Starr’s eyes flicked restlessly around Volker’s office.
 “With a heavy emphasis on computational modeling.
-Lately I’ve become quite interested in the cosmic background radiation.
+Lately, I’ve taken an interest in the cosmic background radiation.
 Amongst other things.”

-“Neat,” Volker replied, still trying to wrap his mind around the reason the other man seemed so darn familiar.
+“Neat.”
+Volker was still trying to wrap his mind around the reason the other man seemed so darn familiar.

-“I’m looking to collaborate with someone who has access to raw data on low-frequency EM emissions across the observable sky.”
+“I’m looking t’collaborate with someone with access to low-frequency EM emissions across the observable sky.
+Raw data.”

 “Radio waves?
-I’m your guy, then.”
+I’m your guy.”
 Volker downed the dregs of his coffee.

 “It relies on integer programming to model the topology of the universe based on input values from publicly available WMAP data.”